lifebitapp/training-modules/Module-02.md

     - Now refactor your code to include at least three (3) `closures`.
 If your code already has this, add three (3) more
     - Stage, commit and push your changes **with a commit message of `closures`**

-### Final

-1. Create a new Git Repo in your GitHub namespace called `php-final` and put all your code for the following exercise there.
-2. Create a simple PHP application **that does not use an existing framework or 3rd party libraries** and has the characteristics listed below.
-3. Note that this exercise should be kept as simple as possible. **Do not develop beyond the feature requirements below.**

-> Before you begin building this web application, take a minute to setup [Laravel Homestead](http://laravel.com/docs/master/homestead) if you haven't already.

-#### Feature Requirements

-- Uses the MVC design pattern (limit to one [1] model and one [1] controller for simplicity)
-- Uses a namespace
-- Saves information into a MySQL database
-- Illustrates `create`, `read`, `update` and `delete` functions on a `model` (all database interaction should happen at the model layer)
-- Has static methods on the model for `find()` and `findAll()` for fetching model records
-- Inserts or updates a record into the database using a `save()` method on the model
-- Deletes the record from the database using a `destroy()` method on the model
-- Validates properties on the model using a `validate()` function which returns `true` or `false` as to whether or not the model is valid
-- The model's `validate()` function should feed data to an `errors()` function that returns an array of errors (if any)
-- The model's `save` function should return `true` or `false` if a `insert` or `update` was successful, and should validate the model prior to attempting to save.
-If the model is invalid, the `save()` should not complete and should return `false`.
-- If a model does not save for some reason, the user should be returned to the `create` or `update` view and be shown the errors.

 ***